The 2020 Hurricane Season is Here

 - Identify ahead of time where you could go if told to evacuate.
 Choose several places: a family’s home in another town, a motel, or a shelter.
 Keep phone numbers of these places on hand as well as maps to each location.
 Keep your gas tanks full during hurricane season.
 Make sure to include a plan for your pets.

-- If you will need assistance evacuating before the storm, call 2-1-1 or contact the Nassau Bay Police Dept. at 281-333-2212.
+- If you will need assistance evacuating before the storm, call 2-1-1 or contact the Nassau Bay Office of Emergency Management at 281-336-6293.
 The State of Texas Emergency Assistance Registry (STEAR) is a free service available to the elderly, people with disabilities or special medical conditions, and individuals who do not have a motor vehicle or other means of transportation.

 - Carry a list of telephone numbers that includes emergency contacts, family members, and other important numbers, such as your family doctor.